WONDER:

 ~ 6-14 days after crushing, depending on the ferment

 Eventually, the yeast run out of sugar and starting starving.
 When this happens, the yeasts start to die back.
 The yeasts also find the rising alcohol content unbearable, whereas certain bacteria love it.
-These bacteria start their own complimentary fermentation processes, which produce weird and wonderful (well, not always wonderful) layers of complexity as various natural acids and antioxidants emerge.
+These bacteria start their own complimentary fermentation processes, which produce weird and wonderful (well, not always wonderful) layers of complexity as various natural acids and antioxidants emerge and are then consumed themselves.
 Once this starts happening, we seal our Pét Nats.
 Under seal, the yeasts that are still alive produce CO2, which creates the bubbly exuberance when you open the bottle.

 THE END.